Bonneville County Noxious Weed Department

 Contact our office and we can visit about having a 'SPRAY DAY' in your area.

-A Weed Warrior maintains and preserves the land through many different types of weed management.
+A Weed Warrior maintains and preserves the land through many different types of noxious weed management.
 Always striving to use the right tool for the right job.
-In order to find the right tool for the right job a weed warrior must first identify what weed they are trying to control.
+In order to find the right tool for the right job a noxious weed warrior must first identify what noxious weed they are trying to control.

 (Early Detection Rapid Response) *Plants in this category must be reported to the Idaho State Department of Agriculture (ISDA) with 10 days after being identified at the University of Idaho or by another qualified authority approved by the ISDA Director.
 Eradication of these weeds must begin in the same season they are found.*